allthingsida/ida-cmake/README.md

 Continue reading if you want to learn more about `ida-cmake`.

+There's also useful video on the [All Things IDA](https://www.youtube.com/@allthingsida) YouTube channel that shows you have to use `ida-cmake`: [https://youtu.be/P9nrKSPYaIM](https://youtu.be/P9nrKSPYaIM)
 # Installation

 Clone this project into the IDA SDK folder.
 The final folders layout should look like this: